AlfioEmanueleFresta/mrrobot/README.md

 # A file logger that writes to 'output.txt' every 32 key strokes (default buffer_size).
-# If your filename ends in '.gz', e.g. 'output.txt.gz', it will be compressed using gzip.
 l = FileLogger(filename="output.txt")

 # Get our platform's keys catcher, and connect it to our logger.